bflashcp3f/REtology/README.md

   --save_model
 ```

-Note that TACRED dataset provides entity type information, so encoding such information in the special token
+TACRED dataset provides entity type information, so encoding such information in the special token
 can further improve the performance.
 For example, if the entity type is `PERSON`, we can change the special token `[SUBJ-START]`
 to `[SUBJ-PERSON-START]` by adding `--encode_ent_type` in above command.
 Similar
 method has been published in Zhong and Chen (2020) (didn't know this paper when the model was implemented).